rhythmbhandari/CinemaQuest/README.md

 - Users can write their own ratings.
 - Users can delete their own ratings.
 - User can filter the movies based on cast.
+- User can view the related movies.
+-  User can can create movie albums
+-  User can add movies to albums
+-  User can remove movies from album